-- Male gender, although both genders are effected
+- Male gender, although both genders are affected

 - Smoking, or exposure to secondhand smoke